zoonoo/azure-docs.ko-kr/articles/marketplace-publishing/marketplace-publishing-vm-image-creation-on-premise.md

 <properties
-   pageTitle="Azure 마켓플레이스를 위해 온-프레미스 가상 컴퓨터 이미지 만들기 | Microsoft Azure" description="온-프레미스 VM 이미지를 만들어 Azure 마켓플레이스에 배포하여 다른 사용자가 구입할 수 있도록 하는 단계를 이해하고 실행합니다." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Creating an on-premises virtual machine image for the Azure Marketplace | Microsoft Azure" description="Understand and execute the steps to create an on-premises VM image and deploy to the Azure Marketplace for others to purchase." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"